 Dimensions of Sustainability

 The above-mentioned three pillars of sustainability are very common terms in the literature, media, and communications and convey a simple idea to grasp.
 However, the interconnections between these three pillars are not at all simple and can actually occur in different planes of thinking.
 Three fundamental meanings or dimensions of sustainability were defined by Christian Becker in his book "Sustainability Ethics and Sustainability Research" as continuance, orientation, and relationships.
 To understand what those dimensions exactly mean, please refer to the following reading.
 As discussed in this chapter, the multi-dimensional nature of sustainability is something that often results in confusion and miscommunication between different entities and spheres involved.
-For example, an environmentalist, economist, and polititian can discuss sustainability as a project goal, but actually having three different goals in mind.
-So new project developers in sustainability era should certainly seek to broaden their perspective and at the same time develop sufficient depth in articulation of their sustainability vision.
+For example, an environmentalist, economist, and politician can discuss sustainability as a project goal, but actually having three different goals in mind.
+So, new project developers in sustainability era should certainly seek to broaden their perspective and at the same time develop sufficient depth in articulation of their sustainability vision.
 Enjoy the reading:

 Book chapter: C.U.
 Becker, Sustainability Ethics and Sustainability Research, Chapter 2: Meaning of Sustainability, Springer 2012, pages 9-15.
 (Available through E-Reserves in Canvas.)